MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Evaluation Details

 \subsection{Conditioned image synthesis}

 We measure FID, NDB/JSD\footnote{https://github.com/eitanrich/gans-n-gmms} and LPIPS\footnote{https://github.com/richzhang/PerceptualSimilarity} using their official implementations.
-We follow all evaluation details in MSGAN~\cite{mao2019mode} which is referenced for comparision.
+We follow all evaluation details in MSGAN~\cite{mao2019mode} which is referenced for comparison.